 Mr. Estrada has represented clients before federal and state courts throughout the country in a broad range of matters.
 He has argued 22 cases before the United States Supreme Court, and briefed many others.
 He has also argued dozens of appeals in the lower federal courts.

 In 2014, The American Lawyer named Mr. Estrada a "Litigator of the Year," praising his "brains and tenacity" and noting he is the lawyer to call for "a tough, potentially unwinnable case."
-Chambers & Partners named him in 2014 as one of a handful of attorneys that it ranked in the top tier among the nation's leading appellate lawyers.
+From 2014-2016, Chambers & Partners has named him as one of a handful of attorneys that it ranked in the top tier among the nation's leading appellate lawyers.
 Chambers & Partners noted that "clients are impressed by his intellect and ability, with one saying, 'His papers are just blindingly clear in what they say and devastating in how they marshal the arguments.'"
 The Atlantic recently described his oral argument in a 2014 high-profile separation-of-powers case as "one of the most dazzling arguments the marble chamber has heard in many years."

 Mr. Estrada joined Gibson Dunn in 1997, after serving for five years as Assistant to the Solicitor General of the United States.
 He previously served as Assistant U.S. Attorney and Deputy Chief of the Appellate Section, U.S. Attorney's Office, Southern District of New York.
 In those capacities, Mr. Estrada represented the government in numerous jury trials and in many appeals before the U.S. Court of Appeals for the Second Circuit.
 Before joining the U.S. Attorney's Office, Mr. Estrada practiced corporate law in New York with Wachtell, Lipton, Rosen & Katz.

 Mr. Estrada is a Trustee of the Supreme Court Historical Society.
 He was formerly a member of the Board of Visitors of Harvard Law School.